statpascal/spc/readme.md

 (24 KB) is used for global variables and stack frames, the lower memory (8 KB) as heap for dynamic allocations.

-There are no floating point or file operations yet, and the runtime library is still rather limited.
-Dynamic memory management is limited to a *mark/release* style.
+There is no floating point yet and the runtime library is still rather limited.
+Dynamic memory management currently uses a *mark/release* style.
+File operations are supported using PABs.

 To enable the TI99 mode, execute the makefile with the option *ti99=1*: